Airline industry shifts attention to Russia risks after Ukraine closure

 Jefferies analysts said European airlines were also likely to take a longer-term hit to demand in light of the conflict, pointing to a 27% fall in travel from the European Union to Ukraine and Russia over the span of two years after Russia annexed Crimea in 2014.

 Aviation bosses are also worried about the impact on dealings with Russian companies.
-Sanctions could disrupt payments to leasing firms.
+Sanctions could disrupt payments to leasing firms and affect the supply of aircraft parts.

 Russian companies have 980 passenger jets in service, of which 777 are leased, according to analytics firm Cirium.
 Of these, two thirds, or 515 jets, with an estimated market value of about $10 billion, are rented from foreign firms.